ShreeRam2003/agri-rag-chatbot/README.md

 ## 📘 Abstract

-This study introduces a RAG-based system combining FAISS-powered vector search and transformer-based LLMs for agricultural question answering.
+This study introduces a RAG-based system combining vector search and transformer-based LLMs for agricultural question answering.
 Preprocessed PoP documents are semantically chunked and embedded using Amazon Titan (`BedrockEmbeddings`) and indexed in ChromaDB.
-On receiving a query, relevant chunks are retrieved and passed into a prompt that is answered using an LLM (e.g., Mistral, LLaMA2, Phi3).
+On receiving a query, relevant chunks are retrieved and passed into a prompt that is answered using an LLM (e.g., Mistral, LLaMA3.1, Phi3).
 This supports use cases like:

 - Crop management recommendations
 - Fertilizer and irrigation schedules